The 5 Stages of Project Management

 office, business, notebook, planning

 Out of all the five project management phases mentioned, project planning is arguably the most important one.
 A good and thorough project plan can set you up for success.
 On the other hand, poor project planning can be the downfall of any enterprise.
-You definitely don’t want to under-prepare while making your project plan.
+You don’t want to underprepare when creating your project plan.

-During the project planning phase, you will have to deepen the aspects of the project’s outline created during the initiation stage.
-At this point, you will have to define a budget for your project, have a somewhat final timeline and milestones – although adjustments are bound to be needed, and create processes for the execution and progress measurement.
+During the project planning phase, you will need to refine the aspects of the project outline created during the initiation stage.
+At this point, you will need to define a budget for your project, establish a somewhat final timeline and milestones, although adjustments are likely to be required and create processes for execution and progress measurement.

-Planning is also the time to come up with a communication plan.
-That consists basically of who will need to know what, and when are they gonna need to know it.
-On top of that, you should determine a channel of communication.
-If your project involves external stakeholders the plan should also include the communication that involves them.
+Planning is also the time to develop a communication plan.
+That essentially consists of determining who needs to know what and when they will need to know it.
+Additionally, you should establish a channel of communication.
+If your project involves external stakeholders, the plan should also include the communication that affects them.

 For example, if you are developing a project for a client, you should determine specific dates to report your progress to them.
-If you are outsourcing some of the tasks in the project, it your plan for communication should include what type of information you need to share with these external collaborators, the deadlines for their tasks, and so on.
+If you are outsourcing some tasks in the project, your communication plan should include the type of information you need to share with these external collaborators, as well as the deadlines for their tasks.

-A risk management plan can also be another important part of the planning process.
-Anticipating what problems may occur and how you can deal with them will make issues less likely to arise and also allow you to have a process already set up in order to deal with them.
+A risk management plan is also an essential part of the planning process.
+Anticipating potential problems and how to address them will reduce the likelihood of issues arising and also enable you to have a pre-established process in place for dealing with them.

-Before you start executing the project you should also define what tools and metrics you are using to monitor progress, key performance indicators, and budget.
-If you are looking for a tool for managing your projects, consider using our app.
-It is the most highly Google-integrated app, with a friendly interface extremely easy to learn.
+Before you start executing the project, you should also define the tools and metrics you will use to monitor progress, key performance indicators, and budget.
+If you’re looking for a project management tool, consider using our Kanbanchi App.
+It is the most highly Google-integrated app, featuring a friendly interface that is extremely easy to learn.

 1. Project Execution or Project Implementation